On December 1, 2015, PMI® changed how PDUs, required for maintaining PMI credential, can be earned and applied.

 Technical Project Management: Knowledge, skills and behaviors related to specific domains of Project, Program and Portfolio Management.

-Courses that qualify under this category would include: PM Essentials: Part 1 – The Fundamentals, and PM Essentials: Part 2 – Advanced Project Monitoring and Control
+Examples of WCP courses that provide 50% or more PDUs under this category would include: PM Essentials: Part 1 – The Fundamentals, PM Essentials: Part 2 – Advanced Project Monitoring and Control and PMP Exam Prep – the Velociteach System

 Leadership: Knowledge, skills and behaviors specific to leadership-oriented skills that help an organization achieve its business goals.

-Courses that qualify under this category would include: PM Essentials: Part 3 – Project Communication and Stakeholder Management, and People Skills: The Secret Behind Project Success
+Courses that provide 50% or more PDUs in this category include: PM Essentials: Part 3 – Project Communication and Stakeholder Management, Change Management for Project Success and People Skills: The Secret Behind Project Success

 Strategic and Business Management: Knowledge of and expertise in the industry or organization that enhances performance and better delivers business outcomes.

-Courses that qualify under this category would include: Project Contracting and Procurement Management
+Courses that provide 50% or more PDUs under this category include: Project Contracting and Procurement Management, Hands-on Microsoft Project, Agile Project Management Hands On, Managing Complex Projects and Juggling Multiple Projects